-The best solution is the push-pull system.
+The best solution is the push-pull workout split.
 Exercises in which your elbow joints are straight at contractions (bench presses, shoulder presses, pushdowns, etc.) are pushers.
 Exercises in which your elbow joints are bent at contractions (rows, pulldowns, barbell curls, etc.) or in which you lift vertically (deadlifts, shrugs, etc.) are pullers.
 Pushers and pullers are divided into separate workouts.
 So, in a push-pull routine, you work chest, front and side delts, and triceps in a push workout, and back, rear delts, traps, and biceps in a pull workout.
 (You may prefer to work rear delts with front and side delts.)
-This allows you to train body parts twice weekly or twice every eight days with sufficient time to recuperate between workouts.
+This allows you to train bodyparts twice weekly or twice every eight days with sufficient time to recuperate between workouts.

 • Schedule pushing muscles (chest, front and side delts, triceps) for one workout.